cornell-ece5745/ece5745-tut8-sram/docs/index.md

 create an SRAM configuration RTL model for the 32x128 configuration that we used in the SRAM val/rdy wrapper.

-Here is what the base SRAM model should look like if you are using PyMTL:
+Here is what the base SRAM model looks like if you are using PyMTL:

 ```python
 from pymtl3                         import *